 When to use flight following

 As a new pilot, the first time you are likely to use flight following is during your first cross country flight.
 Even once you become more experienced, flight following will continue to prove useful.
-Flight following is typically used for longer flights, nighttime flights, flights in crowded airspace, flights near restricted airspace, and for any situation when a pilot wants a little extra support and information.

 The act of requesting flight following is commonly called “picking up” flight following.
 To pick up flight following, you will usually be contacting an ATC radar controller at an Air Route Traffic Control Center (ARTCC) or Terminal Radar Approach Control (TRACON) – often referred to as “center” and “approach or departure.”
-Look up the necessary frequency and write it down prior to departure.
-At a towered departure airport, the ground controller can also provide you with the correct frequency and potentially set you up with flight following.

 You will usually make your flight following request once you have completed your ascent and are at cruising altitude.
 For larger, busier areas, you will likely be requesting following from the TRACON which serves as an intermediary handoff between the tower and ARTCC.
 Small areas may not have a TRACON, so you may be making your request directly to the ARTCC.